-If you are looking for a truly once in a lifetime experience, head to Hervey Bay where you can get the incredible opportunity to swim with humpback whales, as well as visit the most beautiful secluded beaches on the Tasman Venture Remote Fraser Island Experience tour!
+If you are looking for a truly once in a lifetime experience, head to Hervey Bay where you can get the incredible opportunity to swim with humpback whales, as well as visit the most beautiful secluded beaches on the west coast of Fraser Island on the Tasman Venture Remote Fraser Island Experience tour!

 Swim With Humpback Whales In Hervey Bay With Tasman Venture